GraemeWieden/B00_Protocol/readme.md

 The following example sketches are provided

-- Send_B00: Continuously ends sample data in all supported content types
+- Send_B00: Continuously sends sample data in all supported content types.
-- Receive_B00: Decodes and displays B00 code words as they're received using a modified RCSwitch Arduino library that supports 64 bit packets
+- Receive_B00: Decodes and displays B00 code words as they're received using a modified RCSwitch Arduino library that supports 64 bit packets.
 - Reveive_B00_minimal: Decodes and displays B00 code words as they're received requiring no additional libraries.